jorgebucaran/classcat/README.md

 Classcat is a declarative string builder optimized for DOM [`className`](https://developer.mozilla.org/en-US/docs/Web/API/Element/className) properties.
 It's tiny ([300B](https://bundlephobia.com/result?p=classcat)), [fast](#benchmark-results) and framework agnostic—use it with React, Preact, Hyperapp—your choice!

 Classes are conditionally added or removed based on the falsiness of the value you pair it with.
-Here is an example with a button you can toggle on and off.
-[Try it online](https://codepen.io/jorgebucaran/pen/NYgLwG?editors=0010).
+[Here is an example](https://codepen.io/jorgebucaran/pen/NYgLwG?editors=0010) with a button you can toggle on and off.

 ```jsx
 import cc from "classcat"